 An overtime-eligible employee is in standby status while waiting to be engaged to work by the Employer and both of the following conditions exist:

-The employee is required to be present at a specified location or is immediately available to be contacted.
+The employee is required to be present at a specified location or is available to be contacted within fifteen minutes of the initial call.
 The location may be the employee's home or other specific location, but not a work site away from home.

-The Employer requires the employee to be prepared to report immediately for work if the need arises, although the need might not arise.
+The Employer requires the employee to be prepared to report for work within thirty minutes provided the employee resides within thirty (30) minutes of the University if the need arises, although the need might not arise.
+If an employee resides more than thirty (30) minutes from the University, the employee will report to work no later than one (1) hour when necessary.

 Standby status will not be concurrent with work time.